mkzia/eas503-notes/_sources/intro.md

 :::

 :::{warning}
-- Violation of DS honor code and departmental policy will result in an automatic F for the concerned submission
+- Violation of DS honor code and departmental policy will result in either a 0 on the assignment or a drop in letter grade.
 - Two violations ⇒ fail grade in the course
 :::